durandaltheta/sthread/README.md

 The summary of the 4 overloads of `st::message st::message::make(...)` are:

 - `st::message st::message st::message::make(ID id)`: Returns a constructed message which returns argument unsigned integer `id` as `st::message::id()`.
 This message has no payload.
 - `template <typename T> st::message st::message st::message::make(ID id, T&& t)`: Same as the previous invocation but additionally accepts and stores a payload `t` of any type (compiler deduced) `T`.
-The will be stored in the message as a type erased `st::data`.
-Type `T` is forwarded using a universal reference, properly deducing if it needs to lvalue or rvalue copy its argument.
+The argument `T` value will be stored in the message as a type erased `st::data`.
+Type `T` is forwarded to the `st::data` constructor using a universal reference, properly deducing if it needs to lvalue or rvalue copy its argument.
 - `st::message st::message::make()`: Returns a default allocated `st::message`.
 This message has an id of 0 and no payload.
 - `st::message st::message::make(st::message)`: Returns its argument immediately with no changes